vorakl/vorakl.github.io/src/content/articles/stream-encoding.rst

 |

 This code goes through all bases, from 2 to 94, and prints a first found input/output group that has a delta between the number of digits and its rounded value less or equal 0.1, if any.
 That is, ``ceil(x) - x <=0.1``.
-I limited an input group by 20 bytes but in reality, groups larger than 8 bytes (64bit) will require either a `more complicated implementation`_ still based on 64bit variable types, or the big number mathematics which would bring it back to the solution from `the previous article`_.
+I limited an input group by 20 bytes but in reality, groups larger than 8 bytes (64bit) will require either a `more complicated implementation`_ still based on 64bit variable types or the big number mathematics which would bring it back to the solution from `the previous article`_.

 |